Do you want to earn big bucks playing games?

 Quick Fact: According to the ESA (The Entertainment Software Association), the gaming industry pulled in a whopping $20.77 billion in 2012 from video games, hardware, and accessories.
 Yeah, gaming is that big!

-Read on to know how to make money with those video games.
+Read on to learn how you can make money with those video games.

 An alternative name for game-testing is “ play-testing”.
 This term has been romanticized in the past as people often think that game testing is an easy task.
 But it can be quite the opposite.